abhranildas/Integrate-and-Classify-Normal-Distributions/README.md

 ## Outputs
 The output is a `struct` with fields:

-### `acc_gauss`
+### `err_gauss`
-Array of three numbers: classification accuracy for the Gaussians, for Gaussian a, and for Gaussian b.
+Array of three numbers: classification error for the Gaussians, for Gaussian a, and for Gaussian b.
 For observation inputs, these correspond to Gaussians fitted to the data.
 <br><br/>
-### `acc_gauss_min`
+### `log_err_gauss_max`
-The Chernoff lower bound for classification accuracy of the Gaussians, see ch.
+The log (base 10) of the Chernoff upper bound for classification error of the Gaussians, see ch.
 2 of 'Pattern Classification' by Duda, Hart and Stork.
+This is expressed as the log to be able to represent very small errors.
 For observation inputs, this corresponds to Gaussians fitted to the data.
 <br><br/>
 ### `d_gauss`
 Discriminability/sensitivity index d' between the Gaussian distributions.
 This always assumes equal priors and the optimal boundary.
 For observation inputs, this corresponds to Gaussians fitted to the data.